 If you're considering offering your timeshare out as a rental, do your due diligence beforehand and ensure your buyer agreement allows you to do so.
-Although timeshare point systems might allow flexibility with dates and locations, some exchange companies do not allow people to put their points toward rentals; the same restriction could also apply to traditional resort units under fractional ownership.
+Although timeshare point systems might allow flexibility with dates and destinations, some exchange companies do not allow people to put their points toward rentals; the same restriction could also apply to traditional resort units under fractional ownership.
 Ultimately, this is a situation where you'd like to ask permission rather than forgiveness, so do your homework first!

 Regardless of how people choose to manage their rental platform, it's crucial to have a rental agreement for each individual or group renting it out.
 This agreement is between timeshare owners and the renters using it at the time.
 If a timeshare owner chooses to hand over the rental reins to a management company, that company will generate the necessary rental agreement.

 The value of your timeshare to potential renters is a very similar model to long-term rental property value.
-For instance, one can find a telling detail in the value of your unit by looking at nearby resorts in proximity to your vacation home's location.
+For instance, one can find a telling detail in the value of your unit or villa by looking at nearby resorts in proximity to your vacation home's location.

-Is the timeshare unit size family-friendly?
 Again, much like traditional real estate, the timeshare market tends to demand family-friendly, multi-bedroom units to accommodate everyone in a large group.
 If your vacation ownership unit is not as accommodating, you may find it difficult to rent your timeshare intervals.

-If you've already purchased a unit and find it useful some weeks but not others, you could look into offering it up to a renter here and there to cover some of the related costs that often plague owners.
-It will not likely make a profit for you or even cover all of the expenses, but it may help cover some of those fees.
+If you've already purchased a unit and find it useful for some weeks but not others, you could look into offering it up to a renter here and there to cover some of the related costs that often plague owners.
+It will not likely make a profit for you or even cover all the expenses, but it may help cover some of those fees.